About Bill Lumberg

 Warrick is very intelligent and views himself as superior to most others.
 In his view, the laws that constrain others do not apply to him.
 Consider making him a fighter who was expelled from the Eagle Knights for summarily executing captured slavers.

 Sorcerer (Infernal, Tattooed [aberrant? arcane?], Star-Soul)

-Change fighters to Lore Warden, 2-Weapon Fighter, Yakuza Bushi, Free-hand Fighter, 2-hand Fighter, Mobile Fighter
+Change fighters to Yakuza Bushi, Free-hand Fighter, Mobile Fighter, Learned Duelist

 Confessor/"Conscience" type cleric of Saranae with Glory and Sun domains who seeks to redeem the soul of a dead man who died after confessing sins to him.
 For Shattered Star consider that the dying man had been involved in the sihedron in some manner and felt remorse over it.
 Now the cleric wants to prevent the sihedron from being used.
 In this case, Pharasma, Iomedae, Nethys or Abadar might be possible deities.

 Evangelist cleric in the vein of a Senegalese marabout -

 Academic-scholar character, wizard or thief (burglar or trapsmith) with ranger and/or fighter levels